gear-foundation/academy/docs/09-escrow/coding.md

 }
 ```

-We also need a dynamic global variable to undergo changes during the contract execution.
+We also need a dynamic global variable to change during the contract execution.
 We'll use the `static mut` construct for this:

 ```rust
 static mut ESCROW: Option<Escrow> = None;
 ```

 The `ESCROW` value remains `None` until we initialize the program.

-Once we initialize the program, we fill the `Escrow` structure with information, causing `ESCROW` to transition to `Some(Escrow)`.
+Once we initialize the program, we'll fill the `Escrow` structure with information, causing `ESCROW` to transition to `Some(Escrow)`.

 Here's the full code with a minimal Gear smart contract structure: